How to Restrict WordPress Posts for Specific Dates

 c) Restrict posts by date range globally

 If you want to restrict posts globally on a date range, you can do it easily with WordPress Conditional Post Restrictions.
-For example, you can restrict access to your posts in December only.

-In this case, we’ll restrict access to our posts from December 1st to December 31st, 2020, so the conditions you need to add needs to have these values:
+In this case, we’ll restrict access to our posts from January 1st to January 31st, 2024, so the conditions you need to add needs to have these values:

 • Add new restrictions: Enter the condition title